pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 In contrast to local storage, network attached storage can be made available on more than just one node.
-However, for technical reasons (high-speed network for data transfer inside a single data center) or regularity reasons (data must only be stored and processed in a single jurisdication) availability may still be limited to a subset of the nodes in a cluster.
+However, for technical reasons (high-speed network for data transfer inside a single data center) or regulatory reasons (data must only be stored and processed in a single jurisdication) availability may still be limited to a subset of the nodes in a cluster.